dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 the victim because any contact/interference with the victim's life creates surface area and potential vectors for LEGAL LIABITILITY.
-A victim that understands this -- AND KNOWS ALL THE DIRTY TRICKTS -- can avoid problems *WHILE* attempting to negotiate via the quasi-obvious surveillance.
+A victim that understands this -- AND KNOWS ALL THE DIRTY TRICKTS -- can avoid problems *while attempting to negotiate via the quasi-obvious surveillance.*

 <a name="theoretical-mechanisms-for-implanted-memories" />